The Mining sector's Industry 4.0 opportunity

 From there, as long as the technology is built with scalability in mind, it will be easy to compound the benefits by capitalizing and extending the solutions by growing the solution across operations to meet other business problems/goals.

 Within the mining sector, there’s key ‘zero’ measures (zero waste, zero harm, and zero zero carbon) that can be applied to different scenarios and through that lens, the business case may be easy to make.

-To achieve zero measures, however, it may be necessary to think laterally about Industry 4.0 technology adoption.
+To achieve zero measures, however, it may be necessary to think laterally about sustainability solutions and Industry 4.0 technology adoption.
 For example, a common place within the mining sector to start is with predictive maintenance on plant.
 Whilst improving asset performance is always likely to be of benefit by improving uptime (which directly relates to productivity), it’s also likely to be closely tied to zero harm measures by preventing catastrophic, hazardous failures.

 Cited results from implementing a predictive maintenance regime within the mining sector:

 McKinsey ‘Mining Productivity Index’ has stated that they’ve identified operating efficiency improvements amounting to 70% of output due to breakdowns and stalled production.